SEND

 Useful Terminology

-SEND – Special Educational Needs or Disabiltiy
+SEND – Special Educational Needs or Disability

 SENDCO – Special Educational Needs and/or Disability Co-ordinator